JJMingG/OPSys_Proj/README.md

              function which looks at args[1] if it has a size greater than 1.
              When testing, please refrain from adding a space at the end of the input (multiple spaces in the middle of input is fine).
-      - Environmental Variables
-          -
       - Path Resolution
-          - This does not work with directories/files without anything in front it.
+          1. This does not work with directories/files without anything in front it.
 For example, cmd directory will only work with directory, but cmd ./directory will work with /home/majors/usr/directory.
+          2. The path resolution works for cmds such as ls (/usr/bin/ls) when it is by itself but not when there are more arguments.
+It does not look for path resolution of ls when it as more arguments, such as flags.
       - I/O Redirection
-          1. Not necessarily a bug, but when output redirection creates a file, you will need to chmod the file in order to check the contents of the file.
-This was not necessarily specified that it had to be changed so I (Jamine) did not do anything to change this.
-Otherwise, this function works correctly.
+          1. The output redirection creates a file but it does not create correctly due to the problem of path resolution bug 1.
+                - For example: current working directory is /home/usr/COP4610, the output to create output.txt will result in a path resolution of /home/udr/COP4610outputtxt.
+The file does create but in the parent directory with the sample above name.
       - Background Processing
           -
       - Built-ins